Quintessence Help Centre

 ExcelDate

-Excel stores dates as numeric values.
-The ExcelDate() function converts an Excel numeric date to a standard date format.
-This is used during data interchanges
+Excel stores dates as numeric serial values.
+The ExcelDate() function converts an Excel numeric date into a standard date format.
+This function is primarily used during data interchange between Quintessence and Excel, ensuring that dates transferred between the two systems are interpreted as dates rather than numeric values.
+Related functions: TypeCast Syntax: Remarks: Examples: The…

 -